 Resilient Channels

-- Applications: Effective in new construction or major remodeling projects.
+- Applications: Walls and ceilings, particularly effective in new construction or major renovations.

 Soundproof Curtains and Blankets

-- Overview: Heavy, dense fabrics designed to block sound and light.
+- Overview: Heavy, dense fabrics designed to absorb sound and reduce noise transmission.

-- Applications: Best for windows, doors, or as a temporary soundproofing measure.
+- Applications: Windows, doors, and as a temporary soundproofing solution.

-- Benefits: Cost-effective, easy to install, and portable.
+- Benefits: Relatively inexpensive, easy to install, and can add a decorative touch to a room.

 Acoustic Foam

-- Overview: Foam panels used to reduce sound reflection and improve sound clarity.
+- Overview: Open-cell foam panels designed to absorb sound reflections and improve sound clarity within a room.

 Factors to Consider When Choosing Soundproofing Materials